jelhub/scimgateway/README.md

 * Code editor now having IntelliSense showing available methods and documentation details for scimgateway methods
 * index.ts having new logic for starting plugins e.g.: `const plugins = ['ldap']` for starting plugin-ldap
-* If using Node.js, node must be version >= 22.6.0 and include startup argument `--experimental-strip-types` e.g.; `node --experimental-strip-types index.ts`
+* If using Node.js: node must be version >= 22.6.0, scimgateway must be downloaded from github (because stripping types is currently unsupported for files under node_modules) and startup argument `--experimental-strip-types` e.g.; `node --experimental-strip-types index.ts`
 * Plugins can use `scimgateway.HelperRest()` for REST functionality.
 Previously this logic was included in each plugin that used REST.

 		// start - mandatory plugin initialization